lammps/lammps/doc/src/thermo_modify.rst

 the :doc:`boundary <boundary>` command).
 In this case one atom may be deleted before the rest of the molecule is, on a later timestep.

+The *warn* keyword allows you to control whether LAMMPS will print warning messages and how many of them.
+Most warning messages are only printed by MPI rank 0.
+They are usually pointing out important issues that should be investigated, but LAMMPS cannot determine for certain whether they are an indication of an error.

-The *warn* keyword determines whether LAMMPS will print warning messages and how many of them.
-Certain warning messages can be quite verbose and thus quickly blow up the size of the log file and screen output.
-Thus a limit of 100 warnings messages is applied by default.
-If there are more warnings, LAMMPS will print one final warning that it will not print any additional warning messages.
+Some warning messages are printed during a run (or immediately before) each time a specific MPI rank encounters the issue, e.g. bonds that are stretched too far or dihedrals in extreme configurations.
+These can become verbose for and thus quickly blow up the size of the log file and screen output.
+Thus a limit of 100 warning messages is applied by default.
+The warning count is applied to the entire input unless reset with a ``thermo_modify warn reset`` command.
+If there are more warnings than the limit, LAMMPS will print one final warning that it will not print any additional warning messages.

 Any number after the keyword *warn* will change the warning limit accordingly.
-With the value *ignore* all warnings will be suppressed, with the value *always* no limit will be applied and warnings will always be printed, with the value *reset* the internal warning counter will be reset to zero,  and with the value *default*, all settings will be reset to their defaults and the counter reset.
-An example usage of this keyword would be that during equilibration warnings would be ignored while the system is still adjusting, but then one would reset everything to the defaults for the production run.
+With the value *ignore* all warnings will be suppressed, with the value *always* no limit will be applied and warnings will always be printed, with the value *reset* the internal warning counter will be reset to zero, and with the value *default*, the counter is reset and the limit set to 100.
+An example usage of either *reset* or *default* would be to reenable warnings that were disabled or have reached the limit during equilibration, where the warnings would be accepteable while the system is still adjusting, but then one would want to all warnings again for the production run, where they would indicate problems that would require a closer look at what is causing them.

 The *norm* keyword determines whether various thermodynamic output values are normalized by the number of atoms or not, depending on